A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Proposed Optimization Problem

-is a vector of decision variables denoting the load schedule of home $i$ over the next $K$ time intervals.
-However, each home $i$ may have a desirable load consumption schedule due to some specific consumption habits, and any deviation from this plan may cause discomfort to the occupants.
+where $\boldsymbol{p}_i$ is the load consumption vector with $d_p$ real components; $\boldsymbol{y}_i$ and $\boldsymbol{s}_i$ are auxiliary variables with with $d_y$ integer components and $d_s$ real components, respectively; $\boldsymbol{A}_i$, $\boldsymbol{B}_i$, and $\boldsymbol{C}_i$ are the constraint matrices defining the comfort of the user; and $\boldsymbol{b}_i$ is the right hand side vector.
+To keep notation simpler, we omit the auxiliary variables, and represent the user comfort by $\boldsymbol{p}_i\in\mathcal{H}_i$ throughout the text.
+The explicit definition of the constraints are available in Appendix \ref{app_homeappliance}.\cmmnt{of which explicit definition is moved to Appendix \ref{app_homeappliance} to keep notation simpler.
+Hence, user comfort can be ensured as long as $\boldsymbol{p}_i\in\H_i, \ \forall i$.} However, each home $i$ may have a desirable load consumption schedule due to some specific consumption habits, and users can be reluctant to deviate from their desirable load schedules.
+Therefore, the aggregator distributes incentive payments to the participating homes.
 We denote by $\overline{\boldsymbol{p}_i}$ the desirable load consumption schedule of home $i$ and by $\boldsymbol{u_i}$ the deviations such that:

-The role of the coordination agent is to keep the total load consumption of the community under control while minimizing the total social discomfort of the community.
-We formulate the following optimization problem:
+Apart from the controllable loads, each home has some uncontrollable load consumption, which we denote by $p_{i,\text{U}}(t)$ for home $i$; thus, the overall load demand at time $t$ is equal to $\sum_{i=1}^N\sum_{j=1}^M p_{ij}(t)\ +\ \sum_{i=1}^Np_{i,\text{U}}(t)$.
+To meet the load demand, both renewable resources and external traditional generators are utilized, and the aggregator controls the available supply in the grid by providing additional power from external generators.
+In other words, we assume that renewable energy resources provides power by $p^{r}(t)$ at time $t$, and the aggregator adjusts the supply using additional power sources to meet the demand.

-where $Q(t)$ represents the targeted aggregate power consumption level at time $t$, $c_{ij}$ represents the importance of appliance $j$ for home $i$, and $\ell_c(.), \ell_h(.)$ are loss functions for the coordination agent and homes, respectively.
-The first term in the objective function helps the coordination agent to keep the aggregated power consumption of the community close to $Q(t)$ at any time interval $t$, and the second term ensures that the load schedule of home $i$ does not deviate too much from the desirable load vector, $\boldsymbol{\overline{p_{i}}}$.
-Finally, the constraint in the last equation of \eqref{eq_4} ensures that the user comfort is always maintained.
-Although the problem given in \eqref{eq_4} is a generic representation, in this study, we focus on the case where $\ell_c(.)$ and $\ell_h(.)$ are simple absolute value functions.
-Additionally, since the comfort related constraints of each home are represented by a mixed integer polyhedron, the optimization problem becomes MILP.
+In our formulation, the role of the aggregator is to maintain a balance between supply and demand while minimizing the total incentive payments distributed to the community.
+Therefore, we formulate the following optimization problem: